msommerfe/Rail_OCR/README.md

 Contributions are welcome!
 Please fork the repository and open a pull request with your changes.
 Ensure you adhere to the existing coding guidelines.

 License:
-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0.
 See the LICENSE file for more details.

+BTW: Apache 207 best musician ever